 Benefits of Manual "J" Heat Loss & What Not to Do

 Below are the top three ways of improperly sizing the appliance.
-When the heating or cooling unit is oversized, it costs more to install, resulting in short cycles, which lowers the efficiency and increases the maintenance costs.
-All the below sizing methods will incorrectly size the heating or cooling appliance.
+When the heating or cooling unit is oversized, it incurs higher installation costs, resulting in shorter cycles that lower efficiency and increase maintenance costs.
+All the methods below will incorrectly size the heating or cooling appliance.
 The proper way is a heat loss or heat gain calculation.

 - Measure the existing radiation